laurenbrabbin/laurenbrabbin/README.md

 - 🌱 I’m currently completing a 16 week software engineering bootcamp with Makers Academy as part of my traineeship at the BCB Group
 - 🐥 Here is my [Codewars](https://www.codewars.com/users/Laurenbrabbin/) profile

-I have worked with the following tech:
+I have worked with the following tech🌸:
 -  Languages: TypeScript, JavaScript and Ruby
 -  Frontend Tech: Angular, React, HTML, CSS
 -  Backend Tech:  NestJs, Express, Node, Sinatra